innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_02.md

 <!-- #region -->
 # Functions

-Many of the programmes we have used so far have been quite short programmes with little, if any, reused code.
+Many of the programs we have used so far have been quite short programs with little, if any, reused code.

-As programmes get larger, it is often convenient to encapsulate several lines of code within a *function*.
+As programs get larger, it is often convenient to encapsulate several lines of code within a *function*.
 The multiple lines of code within the function can then be called conveniently from a single statement whenever they are needed.

 Functions are very powerful, and if you have studied other programming courses, you may well be familiar with them.